SmogDr/edar_coursebook/docs/04-dataviz.md

 - Install, load, and use `ggplot2` functions to visualize dataframe elements
 - Differentiate between data, aesthetics, and layers in a `ggplot2` object
-- Determine how to change color and shape elements in a `ggplot2` layer
+- Customize element properties such as color, size, and shape in a `ggplot2` layer
 - Create, store, and save a `ggplot2` object in an R script

 ## Install and load `ggplot2`